-Top 14 Severe Side Effects Of Papaya:
+Top 13 Side Effects Of Papaya

-1. Can Cause Abortion:
+1. May Cause Abortion

-This, in turn, could cause an abortion, miscarriage, premature labor, abnormalities in the infant, and even stillbirth.
-Papain, the enzyme present in the leaves of papaya, functions akin to oxytocin and prostaglandin.
+This, in turn, could cause an abortion, miscarriage, premature labor, abnormalities in the infant, and stillbirth.
+Papain, the enzyme present in the leaves of papaya, functions akin to oxytocin and prostaglandin (2).

-Pregnant women may also experience hemorrhagic placentas.
-Hence, avoid papaya, especially the raw ones to safeguard yourself and your baby.
+Pregnant women may also experience hemorrhagic placentas (3).
+Hence, avoid consuming raw papaya to safeguard yourself and your baby.

-2. Can Cause Carotenemia:
+2. Can Cause Carotenemia

 - Obstructed breathing